nanoporetech/megalodon/README.rst

 - Reference

   - Genome or transcriptome sequence reference file in FASTA format
+- Variants File

-- Variants VCF
+  - Format: indexed VCF or BCF
   - Optional, but required for SNP calling
-  - Megalodon requires a set of candidate variants in order to call SNPs.
-These should be provided in the VCF format.
+  - Megalodon currently requires a set of candidate variants in order to call SNPs.
-  - Only small simple indels (default ``5``) are included in testing.
-Larger indels can be processed using the ``--max-snp-size`` argument.
+  - Only small indels (default less than ``50`` bases) are included in testing.

+    - Specify the ``--max-indel-size`` argument to process larger indels
-    - For larger indels the ``--snp-context-bases`` option may need to be increased.
+    - The ``--variant-context-bases`` argument may need to be increased for larger indels.
-  - Multiple alternative allele SNPs are not currently supported.

 Outputs
 -------